Longstone, Edinburgh: Economy

 The office building of Longstone garage of Lothian Buses.
 This is the north east corner, as seen from the Longstone Road roundabout.
 The main shed is attached on the right.
 Since this shot was taken the garage has undergone a major extension, refurbishment and rebranding.

 The area contains one of the city's main bus depots belonging to Lothian Buses, now named the Longstone Garage but formerly called the Lothian Regional Transport Office.
 The building was designed by T Bowhill Gibson and Laing in 1949 in the art deco style and was built in 1955.
 It has space for 220 buses.

-There are also a small number of shops, a large Sainsburys supermarket and a car dealership, in addition to several churches.
+There are also a small number of shops, a large Sainsbury's supermarket and a car dealership, in addition to several churches.
 Slateford Longstone Church (formerly known as Longstone Hall Church) was designed by the architect Leslie Grahame Thomson MacDougall in 1952 as a dual public hall and church, with a circular tower and copper roof.
 It was completed in 1954 and opened for worship in 1955 as a church under the Church of Scotland.

 The Longstone Inn is a 19th-century public house on Longstone road.
 The inn and several adjacent properties have been abandoned since 2020 after becoming unsafe, following severe flooding of the adjacent Water of Leith.